inianbharathi/inians_idiomatic.js/README.md

 ## DOM Style ##

-DOM properties are slightly different to CSS properties
+DOM properties are slightly different from CSS properties

 **For eg:**